 Q. How much is entry?

 A. The entry fee for submissions is $50 plus GST.

 Q. Is entry price per entry or per production?

 A. Per entry, per category.
 Lets not forget the old awards use to cost you in the hundreds per category!

 Q. How do I submit more than one Nominee for the same Category?

-A. You will need to complete the form again with only the additional nominee filled in and the required info at the start of the form.
+A. You will need to complete the form again with only the additional entry filled in.

-A. You will be completing the form online with each nominee's details.
-Also for certain categories you'll need to provide a Time location within the film indicating the performance or creativity of the nominee.
-Make sure you enter the Character's name in 'Screen Credit' as it appears in the film.
-NB: you do not need to burn a Timecode into your entry.
+A. You will be completing a form online with each nominee's details.
+Also for certain categories you'll need to provide a Timecode location in the film indicating the perfomance or creativity of the nominee.

 Q. When do entries open?